silabs-KrisY/coex-testing/README.md

 The easiest way to implement a Zigbee End Node for coexistence testing is to run an example project on the Silicon Labs Wireless Starter Kit / Wireless Pro Kit.

 There are a few different test approaches for the Zigbee end node for coexistence testing.
 One approach is to use the Throughput Library to push a stream of data.
-The Throughput Library is documented in The other approach is to configure the end node as a sleepy node so that it sends periodic poll requests to its parent (i.e. the Gateway).
-The Throughput Library approach is good for covering worst case conditions (like a Zigbee OTA), but the "sleepy node" method more closely covers steady state use cases involving battery powered devices (door/window sensors, environmental sensors, etc.) for which increased retries has battery life implications.
+The Throughput Library is documented in section 4 of [UG350: Silicon Labs Coexistence Development Kit (SLWSTK-COEXBP)](https://www.silabs.com/documents/public/user-guides/ug350-coexistence-development-kit.pdf#page=37).
+The Throughput Library approach is good for covering worst case conditions (like a Zigbee OTA).
+The other approach is to use data polls sent from the node to its parent, which more closely covers steady state use cases involving battery powered devices (door/window sensors, environmental sensors, etc.) for which increased retries has battery life implications.

-### Zigbee Minimal "Sleepy Node" for Coex Testing using Poll Requests

-1. Create the "Zigbee - SoC ZigbeeMinimal" example for your radio board.
-2. Add "Zigbee->Stack->Pro Core->Pro Leaf Stack" (Not "zigbee_pro_leaf_stack_mac_test_cmds") and accept prompt to replace Zigbee PRO Stack (Library) with Pro Leaf Stack.
-Configure end device poll timeout.
-3. Under the "Zigbee->Utility->Zigbee Device Config" component, change the "Primary Network Device Type" to "Sleepy End Device" and leave "Zigbee 3.0 Security".
-4. Add the "Services->Power Manager->Power Manager: No Deepsleep" component.
-This replaces "Power Manager: Deepsleep".
-We do this because we don't actually want to enter a low power mode - we are just emulating a low power node.
-5. Add "Zigbee->Utility->End Device Support".
-Configure the long poll interval value to your desired interval for Poll Requests.
-6. Build and flash.
-Don't forget the bootloader!

-### Zigbee Node for Throughput Testing
+### Zigbee End Node for Throughput and Data Poll Testing

 1. Create the "Zigbee - SoC Light (Z3Light)" example for your radio board.
 2. Install the "Zigbee->Utility->Throughput" component.
+3. Install "Zigbee->Stack->Pro Core->Pro Leaf Stack" (Not "zigbee_pro_leaf_stack_mac_test_cmds") and accept prompt to replace Zigbee PRO Stack (Library) with Pro Leaf Stack.
+4. Under the "Zigbee->Utility->Zigbee Device Config" component, change the "Primary Network Device Type" to "End Device" and leave "Zigbee 3.0 Security".
+5. Add "Zigbee->Utility->End Device Support".
+If you want to have the node automatically send poll requests, configure the long poll interval value to your desired interval for Poll Requests.
+If you want to send poll requests manually, set the long poll interval to a high value (like 1000 seconds).
+6. To send manual poll requests, we need to add some custom CLI code to app.c.
+Replace the example app.c with the [src/app.c](src/app.c) from this repo.
-3. Build and flash.
+7. Build and flash.
 Don't forget the bootloader!

 ### Joining the Zigbee Node to the Gateway